Famous Pool Sharks (and some sexy ones too)

 "My game isn't a carnival.
 I am simple and consistent, but dangerous." —

 Highest speed when in dead stroke: "Saint Louie" Louie Roberts, "Hippy" Jimmy

 Reid, Buddy "The Rifleman" Hall, Keith "Earthquake McCready," Dennis Hatch,

 Ironic trivia question:

 Was Harold Worst the best pool shark ever?
 Some keen observers who saw him play think

-so.
+could have been, if he had lived?
 Thus, last on the alphabetical list is certainly not least.

 "If I ever had to have someone else shoot pool for my life, win, lose, live